josephyhu/Build-a-Personal-Learning-Journal/README.md

 This page allows the user to edit a specific entry by {id}.
 The fields are the same as the fields on the new entry page, but they are all optional.

 ### Tag Page (tags.php?tag={tag})
 This page displays all entries by {tag} also in descending order by date posted.
+It also has pagination.

 ### Delete and Delete All Pages (delete.php?id={id} and delete_all.php)
 These pages deletes a specific entry by {id} and all entries respectively.